Neutralisation of Rabaul: Isolation and surrender

-With Rabaul's offensive capabilities neutralized, the Allies decided to forgo a ground assault, electing instead to reinforce their foothold on the southern coast of New Britain against any potential Japanese counter-attack while allowing the Rabaul garrison to "wither on the vine."
+With Rabaul's offensive capabilities neutralized, the Allies decided to forgo a ground assault, electing instead to reinforce their foothold on the southern coast of New Britain against any potential Japanese counter-attack and resupply, thus allowing the Rabaul garrison to "wither on the vine."
+By isolating Rabaul, the Allies effectively made its large garrison (which outnumbered the defenders on Okinawa) prisoners of war without having to guard them.

 Allied fighters and bombers continued to attack Rabaul through 1944 and 1945.
 The regular attacks became known as "milk runs" among the Allied air crews.
 The only opposition over Rabaul was anti-aircraft fire, so attacking became straightforward for Allied airmen and their maintenance crews.
 Eventually Allied forces came to use Rabaul as a live-fire exercise to give aircrew some taste of combat before committing them elsewhere in the theater.

-The neutralization of Rabaul was ultimately a disaster for the Japanese.
-Most of their experienced carrier pilots were lost over Rabaul, large numbers of their sorely needed aviation maintenance personnel were either lost during their attempted evacuation or trapped there, and the Japanese no longer had a base from which they could threaten the Allied presence in the Solomons.
-By isolating Rabaul, the Allies effectively made its large garrison (which outnumbered the defenders on Okinawa) prisoners of war without having to fight them.
 The last Allied airstrike on Rabaul took place on 8 August 1945, only weeks before the Japanese surrender.